cedar-policy/cedar-examples/tinytodo/TUTORIAL.md

 ## Validating Cedar policies

-When the `AppContext::spawn(...)` method reads in the Cedar policies, it also reads in a Cedar *schema* against which it validates the policies.
+When the `AppContext::spawn(...)` method reads in the Cedar policies (and renames them according to their `@id` annotations, if present), it also reads in a Cedar *schema* against which it validates the policies.
 After reading in the `schema` from the file `tinytodo.cedarschema.json`, the method creates a `Validator` object (from the `cedar-policy-validator` package) and invokes its `validator.validate` method.
 Here is the `spawn` method, where you can see the code for this.

 ```rust
 pub fn spawn(